Results of IDP IELTS

 Check Your IELTS Results IDP

-The IELTS results IDP are declared 13 days after the examination.
-You can access your results online if you are registered on the official IELTS website.
+The IELTS results are declared 13 days after the examination.
+You can access your results online if you are registered on the official website of the test.
 However, sometimes all test centers do not provide the facility of checking your score online.
 They either send it to your residence or you can go and collect it from the center.
 To access your results you will have to provide the following details:

 - Family name/surname